SalomePlatform/yacs/doc/principes.rst

 Ports
 -------------
 A port can be considered as an interface of a node with the exterior.
-There are three types of port:  control ports, data ports and data stream ports.
+There are three types of port:  control ports, data ports and datastream ports.
 Each has different semantics.

 Control ports
 ''''''''''''''''''''''''